 Residency restrictions have faced many legal challenges since they were first implemented.
-However, the highest
+However, the highest court

-prevent the State of Iowa from regulating the residency of sex offenders in this manner in order to protect the health and safety of the
+of Iowa from regulating the residency of sex offenders in this manner in order to protect the health and safety of the

 citizens of Iowa”… “A majority of the panel further concludes that the statute does not amount to unconstitutional ex post

 facto punishment of persons who committed offenses prior to July 1, 2002, because the appellees have not established

 by the ‘clearest proof,’ as required by Supreme Court precedent, that the punitive effect of the statute overrides the

 General Assembly's legitimate intent to enact a nonpunitive, civil regulatory measure that protects health and safety.”

 In short, the 8th Circuit had followed the argument from Smith v.
 Doe (2003) and Kansas v.
 Hendricks (1997), two

 previous laws also finding sex offender laws are “non-punitive" in nature.
-In light of the research and experiences of
+In light of the research and experiences of a

 Some of the earliest court decisions came from the Iowa.
 In the Southern District of Iowa’s ruling of Doe v.
-Miller ,
+Miller , the

-also ruled “Residency restrictions are a severe restriction of the defendant’s liberty rights…defendant’s rights to substantive due process has
+restrictions are a severe restriction of the defendant’s liberty rights…defendant’s rights to substantive due process has

 been violated” Unfortunately, the Iowa Supreme Court overturned the lower court ruling .
 Of interesting note is